awslabs/aws-sdk-swift/reference/0.x/AWSServiceCatalog/ServiceCatalogClientProtocol.md

 func describeTagOption(input: DescribeTagOptionInput, completion: @escaping (ClientRuntime.SdkResult<DescribeTagOptionOutputResponse, DescribeTagOptionOutputError>) -> Void)
 ```

-### disableAWSOrganizationsAccess(input:​completion:​)
+### disableAWSOrganizationsAccess(input:completion:)

 Disable portfolio sharing through AWS Organizations feature.
-This feature will not
-delete your current shares but it will prevent you from creating new shares throughout your
-organization.
-Current shares will not be in sync with your organization structure if it
-changes after calling this API.
-This API can only be called by the management  account in
+This feature will not delete your current shares but it will prevent you from creating new shares throughout your organization.
+Current shares will not be in sync with your organization structure if it changes after calling this API.
+This API can only be called by the management account in the organization.
-the organization.
 This API can't be invoked if there are active delegated administrators in the organization.
 Note that a delegated administrator is not authorized to invoke DisableAWSOrganizationsAccess.

 ``` swift
 func disableAWSOrganizationsAccess(input: DisableAWSOrganizationsAccessInput, completion: @escaping (ClientRuntime.SdkResult<DisableAWSOrganizationsAccessOutputResponse, DisableAWSOrganizationsAccessOutputError>) -> Void)
 ```

-### disassociateBudgetFromResource(input:​completion:​)
+### disassociateBudgetFromResource(input:completion:)

 Disassociates the specified budget from the specified resource.